Leontyne Price: International breakthrough

 Mertens introduced Price to conductor Herbert von Karajan in 1955 while he was touring the United States with the Berlin Philharmonic.
 Price auditioned for Karajan, and he reportedly said to Price, "You are an artist of the future."
 Through Karajan she was able to obtain her first engagements in European houses; drawing initial acclaim for her portrayal of Aida.
 She became a frequent collaborator with Karajan in the late 1950s and 1960s.

 The 1957-1958 season was a seminal one for Price's career.
 In addition to her SFO debut in 1957, she portrayed Aida for her European opera debut at the Vienna State Opera on May 25, 1958 with Karajan conducting.
 She performed Aida again for her first performance at the Royal Opera House in London (replacing Anita Cerquetti), on July 2, 1958 with Carlos Guichandut as Radamès, John Shaw as Amonasro, Regina Resnik (also in her Covent Garden debut) as Amneris, and Rafael Kubelík conducting.
 Her Royal Opera debut was widely reported as a triumph with the Birmingham Post critic stating that Price was "the best all-around Aida heard in decades".
 She was also celebrated as Aida at the Arena di Verona Festival where she performed the role in late July and early August 1958 under conductor Tullio Serafin.
-Her success there led to Serafin to offer her future engagements at the Teatro dell'Opera di Roma.
+Her success there led Serafin to offer her future engagements at the Teatro dell'Opera di Roma.
 Price said the following in a 1971 interview with Alan Blyth:"My major break came when I went to Europe and sang Aida at Covent Garden and the Vienna State Opera, there beginning my association with Karajan.
 I gained a wealth of experience and knowledge working with him that has held me in good stead ever since.
 Indeed I'm still doing things today that I then learned."

 In May 1959 Price returned to the Vienna State Opera to sing Aida and her first onstage performance of Pamina in The Magic Flute.
 She performed the latter work under conductor Karl Boehm with Erich Kunz as Papageno.
 She then returned to Covent Garden to sing Aida again; this time with Edward Downes leading the musical forces and Jon Vickers and Flaviano Labo alternating as Radamès.
 In the midst of this production she performed on BBC Radio with the BBC Symphony Orchestra led by conductor Peter Herman Adler (but prepared by Paul Beard) on May 27, 1959; singing a concert of operatic scenes by Richard Strauss.
 She next gave a recital of American songs with pianist Gerald Moore which was broadcast on BBC Television on June 4, 1959.